rysmithdev/data-engineering-coding-challenge-rysmithdev/sql/DATA_ASSESSMENT.md

 	Concern				Duplicate CUSTOMER_ID values discovered.
 Specifically, "C001" has two rows.

-	Potential Impact	Possible duplicatation of data in downstream tables, possible errors in calculations due to multiplying effects
+	Potential Impact	Possible duplication of data in downstream tables, possible errors in calculations due to multiplying effects

-	Resolution			Since the rows are perfect duplicates, we could resolve by using a GROUP BY.
+	Resolution			Since the rows are perfect duplicates, we could resolve by using a GROUP BY or SELECT DISTINCT.
-						However, if this table were very large or if the rows were not perfect duplicates, this could be problematic Instead, I have opted to assign a Row Number based on the Registration Date, which keeps only the most-recently registered record
+						However, if this table was very large or if the rows were not perfect duplicates, this could be problematic We can get around this issue using window functions, such as RANK and ROW_NUMBER For the purposes of this exercise, I have elected to use SELECT DISTINCT
 	------------------------------------------------------------------------------------------------------------------------------------------------------
 	Concern				EMAIL values are in mixed cases, some using all uppercase and some using lowercase